 Hello Forex traders,

-The USDJPY is pushing through the yearly high and the UJ bounce or break spot was mentioned in a previous article.
+At one time, USDJPY is pushing through the yearly high and the UJ bounce or break spot was mentioned in a previous article.
 Let’s take some time to use this as an example of bounce trading in forex and the role of support and resistance.

 Support and resistance (S&R) is the key factor in the Forex market.

-When price reaches a pre-determined support or resistance level, the trader can then mark this zone as a “bounce or break spot” (more on that later on).
+When the price reaches pre-determined support or resistance levels, the trader can then mark this zone as a “bounce or break spot” (more on that later on).

-There are various ways how a trader identifies the support and resistance zone (testing the usefulness of their S&R identification is important).
+There are various ways how forex traders identify the support and resistance zone (testing the usefulness of their S&R identification is important).

 Many elements could turn out to be support and resistance; here is a list with a couple of examples: